-Squarespace is great if you like the control that Wordpress offers without the hassle of setting up servers and having to rely on web designer/web developer.
+Squarespace is great if you like the control that Wordpress offers without the hassle of setting up servers and having to rely on a web designer/web developer.

 Squarespace takes care of everything that has to do with website management and even offers great support should you run into issues.

-Note that a regular Squarespace site won't allow you to take reservations from customers unless you add third party PMS platform features.
+Note that a regular Squarespace site won't allow you to take reservations from customers unless you add third-party PMS platform features.

 Wix is unique.
 Not only will it take care of all the website management hassle for you, but they also offer native direct booking, accept payments (commission free), and manage reservations via the Wix Hotels app.